System Configuration Overview

 Accessing the Dialog

-Open the service dashboard
+Open the service Control Panel

 Key Settings